Mixture Matrix-valued Autoregressive Model: Empirical Results

-Moreover, the out-of-sample prediction performance is also examined.
-We use the data from Q1 1990 to Q2 2021 ($1\leq t\leq 126$) to fit the model, and derive the one-step marginal predictive distributions for Q3 2021 to Q4 2022 ($127\leq t\leq 132$).
-The observed values along with the predictive values by the conditional mean are shown in Figures \ref{t127} -- \ref{t128} and Figures \ref{t129} -- \ref{t132}.
+The out-of-sample prediction performance is also examined.
+We use the data from Q1 1990 to Q2 2021 ($1\leq t\leq 126$) to fit the model and derive the MLE of the parameter.
+Subsequently, we derive the marginal predictive distributions for the period from Q3 2021 to Q4 2022 ($127\leq t\leq 132$), based on \eqref{mixture density 1} with the parameter replaced by the MLE.
+The observed values along with the predictive values by the conditional mean are shown in Figs.~\ref{K2_t127} -- \ref{K2_t128} and Figs.~\ref{K2_t129} -- \ref{K2_t132}.
 In each plot, the shaded areas indicate the 95\% highest density region.
-The plots display some interesting patterns.
-The marginal predictive distributions of interest rates and the CPI are generally unimodal or bimodal, while those of GDP growth and industrial production growth are generally bimodal or trimodal.
+The plots reveal several notable patterns.
+The marginal predictive distributions of interest rate and the CPI are generally unimodal, whereas those of GDP growth and industrial production growth tend to be either bimodal or skewed unimodal.
 In general, most of the 95\% highest density regions capture the true observations.

-The one-step ahead out-of-sample prediction errors of the MMAR model are compared with the following models: \begin{enumerate} \item MAR($p$): matrix autoregression, $p\in\{1,2\}$. \item VAR($p$): vector autoregression, $p\in\{1,2\}$. \end{enumerate} We have also attempted to implement the mixture VAR model \citep{fong2007mixture}.
+The one-step ahead out-of-sample prediction errors of the MMAR(2;1,1) model are compared with the following models: \begin{enumerate} \item MAR($p$): matrix autoregression, $p\in\{1,2\}$. \item VAR($p$): vector autoregression, $p\in\{1,2\}$. \end{enumerate} We have also attempted to implement the mixture VAR model \citep{fong2007mixture}.
 However, the estimation process using the EM algorithm did not converge due to a singular variance-covariance matrix error.
 Additionally, fitting the Gaussian mixture vector autoregressive model \citep{kalliovirta2016gaussian} using the {\tt gmvarkit} package\footnote{\url{https://cran.r-project.org/web/packages/gmvarkit/index.html}} resulted in errors.
 The estimation errors suggest that these two models may be inappropriate for analyzing high-dimensional data.
+We also include the MMAR(3;1,1,1) model for comparison.

 Using the conditional mean for prediction, the mean squared prediction errors (MSPE) are given in Table \ref{out_pred}.
-Although for the mixture models, the conditional expectations may not be optimal for predicting future values, the MMAR model still clearly outperforms the MAR and VAR models.
+Although for the mixture models, the conditional expectations may not be optimal for predicting future values, the MMAR models still clearly outperform the MAR and VAR models.
+The MMAR(2;1,1) shows a modest improvement over the MMAR(3;1,1,1) in terms of out-of-sample prediction.